Do you like dogs? Do you like this dog, named Bo? What if you knew it belonged, at one time, to Barack Obama and his family? Would that matter?

 In their classic study of the racial attitudes of White Evangelicals (whose views are not that different from many other White people, as it turns out), Emerson and Smith (2000) have this to say about the pervasive colorblindness of their research participants:

-“This is much like evangelicals of the past who, even in the face of Jim Crow segregation, did not see such segregation as the key prolem.
+“This is much like evangelicals of the past who, even in the face of Jim Crow segregation, did not see such segregation as the key problem.
 Recall that during the Jim Crow era, “Most evangelicals, even in the North, did not think it their duty to oppose segregation; it was enough to treat blacks they knew personally with courtesy and fairness.”
 (Martin, 1991, page 168).
 The racialized system itself is not directly challenged.
 What is challenged is the treatment of individuals within the system.”

 Three real-world examples

 Number One: Many people claim they cannot see the racism in such obviously racist symbols as the Confederate flag and the former mascot for the Washington, D.C. football team.
 “Heritage, not hate” is a false choice, obviously–given our history, the clear answer, often, is “both.”
 That’s why it’s so difficult to tell the difference between arguments for the Confederate flag and arguments for the Washington mascot.
 They are the same arguments, drawing from the same well of ideas.
-Click on the mascot/flag to see if you can tell which arguments have been offered for the flag, and which for the mascot.
+Click on the mascot/flag icon above to see if you can tell which arguments have been offered for the flag, and which for the mascot.
 See if you can do better than I did (only 5 of 16).

 Number Two: In 2007, John Roberts, the Chief Justice of the Supreme Court of the United States, voted with the 5-4 majority to prohibit Seattle Public Schools from promoting racial integration, famously stating, “The way to stop discrimination on the basis of race is to stop discriminating on the basis of race” (Parents v.
 Seattle School District, 2007).
 Notice, however, the two different definitions of discrimination in this sentence.
 The first time it is used, discrimination refers to unfair actions against someone because of their race.
 The second time, it refers to discriminating in the sense of noticing difference, as, for example, when someone has a discriminating palate.
 Not noticing—or, more likely, pretending not to notice—simply hasn’t been proven an effective strategy in promoting acceptance or equality.